cabuelow/enabling-theories-of-change/README.md

 1. 06_trees.R
     - Fig 1B and C

-####  Identify and map the main drivers of mangrove and seagrass loss in each Enabling Profile (Fig 2 and Fig 3, respectively)
+####  Identify and map the main drivers of mangrove and seagrass loss in each Enabling Profile

 1. 07_drivers-loss.R
     - Fig 2 and 3

-#### Produce an ordination of standard normal indicator values for each country, and group by Enabling Profile (Fig S6)
+#### Produce an ordination of standard normal indicator values for each country, and group by Enabling Profile

 1. 08_ordination.R
     - Fig S6